Fingers on laptop typing a blog post

 Because for many businesses, blogging doesn’t work.

-This is because those businesses aren’t doing it correctly.
-And they’re not doing it correctly because they don’t understand how it’s supposed to work.
+If blogging hasn’t worked for you, that’s probably because you’ve been doing it wrong.
+And if you’ve been doing it wrong, that’s probably because you don’t understand how it’s supposed to work.

 In this post, I’m going to take you through some of the main ways your blog should be working for your business.
 Because when you understand how it’s supposed to work, you can apply those principles to your own blog and start getting better and more consistent results.